4.84 from 6 votes

 Salad

-• While the lentils are boiling, cook the bacon in a skillet over medium heat until crisp.
-Transfer to a paper towel-line plate to drain.
+• While the lentils boil, cook the pancetta or bacon in a skillet over medium heat until crisp.
+Transfer to a paper towel-lined plate to drain.

-• When the lentils have about a minute or two to go, add the green beans.
-Drain in a sieve or colander and cool under cold tap water.
-Drain well then transfer to a large bowl.
-Add the radishes and olives.
+• Drain the lentils in a sieve or colander and cool under cold tap water.
+Drain well, then transfer to a large bowl.
+Add the green beans, radishes, olives, and pancetta.

 Dressing